Aren’t we just making it too easy for online followers to become real-life trackers with the amount of open data we are posting online?

 Previously, when I worked in the Digital Forensics Unit for the police, I witnessed the extent stalkers were willing to go to when harassing a victim.
 I was able to view searches, including the data they were able to collect on victims, which was not only scary but, in some cases, deadly.

-Stalking in 2019 has become far too easy.
+Stalking has become far too easy.
 The profile data that strangers can ascertain after crawling the web is huge, but many do not see it posing any risk.
 However, all it takes is one creepy person to become infatuated with you and they can potentially worm their way into your life.

 But what if you keep your profile locked down and don’t allow anyone you don’t know into your digital life?
 Well, that does sound like a lot more secure way to be, but what about the ex-partners turned stalkers (people who become obsessed with their ex-partners)?
 After watching “You” on Netflix I realized how easy it is for a stalker to spy on someone’s life if they are, or have once been, in the stalkee’s circle of trust.
 Such stalkers may know shared passwords, shared phone codes or even have once had access to victims’ phones to plant tracking apps without their knowledge.
 At this juncture, it may be a worthy note to check all your current apps and delete any you are unfamiliar with.
 At the very least, it will clean up your phone.

 Many people happily share such passwords and even fingerprints to gain access to their spouse’s phones and other accounts without thinking twice, but what if this access doesn’t get revoked and they go one step further and read messages or check tracking information post-relationship?
 A whole heap of “what if” questions come to mind, but I feel that so many people just shrug their shoulders in a way that can be only best described with this emoticon ¯\_(ツ)_/¯.